MomoTheDev/FileFinder/README.md

 # FileFinder
-A fast file finder for Windows, developed in Java
+A fast file finder for Windows, written in Java

 # Installation
 1. Download the latest FileFinder.jar file from here: https://github.com/MomoTheSiM/FileFinder/releases